 T Galleria/Mal Bali Galeria

-Three separate buildings make up the sprawling Galleria complex on Bali's Simpang Siur interchange: the brick-faced structure containing the T Galleria Duty-Free Shopping center and Planet Hollywood; a separate building containing the Galeria 21 cineplex; and the Mal Bali Galeria building with the Matahari department store as its cornerstone.
+Three separate buildings make up the sprawling Galleria complex on Bali's Simpang Siur interchange: the brick-faced structure containing the T Galleria Duty-Free Shopping center and Planet Hollywood; a separate building containing the Galeria 21 cineplex; and the Mal Bali Galeria building.

-The Mal Bali Galeria is a two-storey town mall with all the trimmings: a movie theater, supermarket, boutiques, and shops selling upmarket international labels, all contained in a two-storey building arranged around an airy central garden.
+The Mal Bali Galeria is a two-storey town mall with all the trimmings: a movie theater, supermarket, boutiques, and shops selling upmarket international labels, all arranged around an airy central garden.

 Address: JL Bypass Ngurah Rai, Kuta, Bali (location on Google Maps)